cdsap/Talaiot/README.md

 }
 ````

-Check these articles to see how to setup with Groovy(all the examples in the README are in KTS.
+Check these articles to see how to setup with Groovy(all the examples in the README are in KTS).

 ## Basic configuration